dezzak/lmld-constitution/constitution.md

 (iii) report on the financial situation of the 100 Club.

-The Secretary shall not later than 2nd January and within seven days after any subsequent change notify the names and addresses of all Officers to the Regional Party and to the Chief Executive of the Federal Party.
+The Secretary shall not later than 2nd January and within seven days after any subsequent change notify the names and addresses of all Officers to the Regional Party and to the Chief Executive of the Federal Party

 5.2.
 There may be an Honorary President to be elected by the Annual General Meeting.